 Unfortunately, Selina, Alanna, Chelsea, and Ashley aren’t the only girls in their state whose athletic opportunities have been unfairly taken away.

-Men and women simply are biologically different—to ignore this fact in the arena of sports tips the whole playing field.
+Men and women are biologically different.
+To ignore this fact in the arena of sports tips the whole playing field.

 “Even before I get to the track, I already know that I’m not going to get first place, or maybe even second place,” Alanna says.
 “I know that no matter how hard I work, I won’t be able to have the top spot.”
 Selina, Chelsea, Alanna, and Ashley know that when they compete against males, the odds are stacked against them—and no amount of training can change that.

-Allowing males to participate in girls’ sports denies equal opportunities.
+Allowing males to participate in girls’ sports denies female athletes equal opportunities.

-There are real physical differences between men and women, and those differences matter.
-When the law treats men and women as if they have no biological differences, many times it’s women who are hurt.
+There are biological differences between men and women.
+And when the law ignores these differences, it’s women who are most often hurt.
 What we’re seeing in sports today is a perfect example of this.

-Within just three years, over 85 chances to compete in elite athletic competitions have been taken from girls across the state.
+Within just three years, over 85 chances to compete in elite athletic competitions were taken from girls across the state.
 Equality in women’s sports needs to be protected.